Homeslyce/w8d/README.md

 # w8d
 Warhammer 8th ed.
 Dice

-The main goal of this application is to roll any number of dice and split the results between 1s,2s,3s,4s,5s and 6s.
+The main goal of this application is to roll any number of dice between 1 and 999 999 and split the results between 1s,2s,3s,4s,5s and 6s.
-The application offers the possibility to reroll any category of result and also provide the basic statistics commonly used in Warhammer.
+The application offers the possibility to reroll any category of result and also provide the basic statistics commonly used in Warhammer 40k 8th ed.

 This is a mobile application developped in React Native.